Frankel01/Netflix_Project/README.md

 - Majority of content on Netflix is movies

  - Highest content upload occurred in 2019-2020

+ - TV-MA and TV-14 dominate; little PG or G content.

 - Most content originates from the USA and India